What are aggregations?

 }

-field.
-It then calculates the average sentiment confidence for each week using values from the enrichment.sentiment.confidence
+This aggregation uses the date_histogram function to partition content into weekly intervals based on the content.published field.
+It then determines the average sentiment confidence for each week using values from the enrichment.sentiment.confidence field.

 Sample output:

-3. Influencer Impact Analysis
+3. Influencer impact analysis

-- Lucene query:
+Lucene query: content.body:AI

 {